ViacomInc/data-point/packages/data-point/README.md

 To trace a DataPoint transformation you can set the value `trace:true` to the options object passed to the `datapoint.transform()` method.

-This tool will write a JSON file to disk that exposes all of the reducers that are being executed within a transformation.
+This tool will write a JSON file to disk (on the current execution path) that exposes all of the reducers that are being executed within a transformation.
 It provides information such as time start and duration of each process as well as information regarding the reducer that was executed.

 ### Example: